Annahid Dashtgard

 Annahid Dashtgard is an Iranian-born Canadian author, activist and consultant.
-Her family fled Iran for England in 1980, she later moved to Alberta, Canada.
-In 2019, she published her memoir Breaking the Ocean: A Memoir of Race, Rebellion, and Reconciliation.
+Her family fled Iran for England in 1980.
+She later moved to Alberta before settling in Toronto.
+In 2019, she published her memoir Breaking the Ocean.
+In 2023, she published the collection of essays Bones of Belonging.

 Early life

 Dashtgard was born in Iran to an Iranian father and a British mother.
 When she was six years old, in 1980, the year after the Iranian Revolution, her family was exiled from Iran and moved to Skellingthorpe, England.
-She later moved to Canada.
+Two years later, she moved to Edmonton and then to Toronto.
+Canada.